-The practice of ecotherapy combines the therapeutic support of conventional psychotherapy with the benefits of connecting with the rest of nature.
-Ecotherapy encourages people to develop greater awareness of their own nature, their relationships with each other and the environment.
-If 'ecology' is concerned with the interrelationships of living systems and 'therapy' seeks to bring unrealized and dis-integrated aspects of our being into awareness, then ecotherapy is concerned with how we locate ourselves in this more-than-human universe.
+The practice of ecopsychotherapy combines the therapeutic support of conventional psychotherapy with the benefits of connecting with the rest of nature.
+Ecopsychotherapy encourages people to develop greater awareness of their own nature, their relationships with each other and their environmental habitat.
+If 'ecology' is concerned with the interrelationships of living systems and 'psychotherapy' seeks to bring unrealized and dis-integrated aspects of our being into awareness, then ecopsychotherapy is concerned with how we locate ourselves in this more-than-human universe.

 Spending time outside means we experience ourselves in a wider and more systemic context.
-We soon begin to question the tacit assumptions that humans are separate from nature and rediscover our place in an ecology of diversity.
-Remembering our bonds to the earth can begin the healing of often painful splits from our physical and emotional bodies and bring relief to repetitive cycles of anxious thinking
+We soon begin to question the tacit assumptions that humans are separate and rediscover our place in an ecology of diversity.
+Renewing our vital bonds with the Earth, can begin a process of healing often-painful splits from our physical and emotional bodies, and relief from repetitive cycles of anxious thinking.

-From the wonder of a sunrise to the silent cathedral of a forest, the simple practice of paying attention to the life within and all around us brings us to value to our own existence a little bit more.
-Making time to be fully present each day helps each of us to engage the right hemisphere of our brains connecting to a more inclusive sense of existence and life-affirming consciousness.
-Such presence represents a spiritual state of being.
+From the wonder of a sunrise to the silent cathedral of a forest, the simple practice of paying attention to life as it moves in and around us, offers an invitation to value to our own existence a little bit more.
+Making time to be fully present each day can help each one of us to engage the right hemisphere of our brains, connecting to a more inclusive sense of existence and life-affirming consciousness.
+For me, such presence represents a spiritual state of being.